theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 It's easier to start by saying what _doesn't_ work in this area:

-* **Relying solely on unit tests in each individual component of the application.** This often just tests one particular case, but functionality of interdependent features often gets missed here.
+* **Relying solely on unit tests in each component of the application.** This often just tests one particular case, but functionality of interdependent features often gets missed here.
 This will inevitably lead to more manual testing.
 * **Having too many automated front end tests**, such as in Selenium or Cypress.
 No matter how hard you try, these tests will be brittle and will break over time and require a lot of effort to maintain.
 What's worse than no tests at all?
 Tests that break all the time and you can't rely on them.
 Rely on these types of tests for absolutely crucial pieces of your software, main use cases and smoke testing to make sure that an app comes up after a restart.
 Do not try to test everything with them.
 I've yet to see an organization succeed at this over time.

 What does work is automating API tests.
 It doesn't matter what you use, but being able to work through key functionality cases using just a series of API calls is a good way of automating tests that strikes a good balance betIen making sure your whole application works together and being _easier_ (note not _easy_) to automate.